 Cleantech investing involves putting money into products and technologies that aim to reduce negative impacts on the environment.

-Cleantech, also referred to as “clean technology” and “greentech,” is an umbrella term that spans several industry verticals.
+Cleantech, also referred to as clean technology or greentech, is an umbrella term that spans several industry verticals.
 Essentially, cleantech refers to products, services and technologies that aim to increase performance while reducing negative environmental impacts.

 In a MoneyTree report, PwC describes cleantech as a combination of “agriculture and bioproducts, energy efficiency, smart grid and energy storage, solar energy, transportation, water and waste management, wind and geothermal, and other renewables.”

 EcoConnect, a green energy business network, breaks the concept down further by identifying eight key categories of cleantech: renewable energy generation, energy storage, energy efficiency, transportation, air and environment, clean industry, water and agriculture.
-Together, these areas constitute the diverse sector of cleantech investing.
+Together, this array of sectors constitutes the diverse market of cleantech investing.
 Read on for an overview of what the space looks like today

 This article continues below the Cleantech Investing Table of Contents.